ThoughtfulSenpai/TaggingAudiobooks/README.md

 That way, when you build the audiobook into a .mb4, you set the Author to the Editor of the compendium, yet still know the original author for each chapter.

+## **Delete after -**

+Sometimes we get audiobooks with long subtitles which clutter the filename or title.
+Whenever you want to turn titles such as

+A Book - An Incredibly long and pretentious subtitle which makes the book look fancy and sounds smart. into just
+A Book

+We can use this quick action.
+Delete everything after "-"